Aura67/CFW-Packages/README.md

-- All payloads are in the Bootloader folder ----> payloads copy fusee.bin and hekate_ctcaer.bin to your Computer.
+All payloads are in the Bootloader folder ----> payloads copy fusee.bin and hekate_ctcaer.bin to your Computer.
 But I always adapt the packages to the new update, so wait for an update from me!

 ## Download the lastet CFW Package
 [Download latest releases from the page.](https://github.com/Aura67/CFW-Packages-/releases)

-  How to install my Cfw package?
+  # How to Install my CFW Package?

 - 1: To do this, insert your Memory Card into your Computer
 - 2: go to my latest releases and download it